d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 > To sanitize a physical drive pass its drive location along with the `--controller` option to specify which controller to perform the operation on.

 <pre>
-ilorest > drivesanitize --controller=1 1I:3:4
+ilorest > drivesanitize --controller=0 1I:3:4 --mediatype="HDD"
 Setting physical drive 1I:3:4 for sanitization
 One or more properties were changed and will not take effect until system is reset.
 Sanitization will occur on the next system reboot.